EzequielGomezCucchiararo/js-server-exercises/node-exercises/README.md

 ---

 ## 1. Connection to the server

-Write a node.JS program that execute a connection to server and return success message like *"Success, i'm listening from port: $port"*
+Write a node.JS program that execute a connection to server and return success message like *"Success, i'm listening from port: 3000"*

 _Hint: You need npm module - http_

+### Extra

+Set the port of the connection using an environment variable PORT

 ## 2. Show Content

 Write a node.JS program that read a txt file in local machine and shows the content of it.

 ##3.
 Add Message